MasoniteFramework/docs/sessions.md

 You'll find yourself needing to add temporary data to an individual user.
 Sessions allow you to do this by adding a key value pair and attaching it to the user's IP address.
 You can reset the session data anytime you want; which is usually done on logout or login actions.

 The Session features are adding to the framework though the `SessionProvider` Service Provider.
+This provider needs to be between the `AppProvider` and the `RouteProvider`.
+For Masonite 1.5+, this provider is already available for you.

 ## Getting Started